Ready to say goodbye to student loan debt for good? Learn More

 In many states, if the lender decides to sell your car in a public auction, they must tell you the time and place of the auction, so you have an opportunity to bid on the car.
 In most public auctions, you can get your car back if you offer the highest bid.
 If the car is sold in a private auction, the lender usually has to notify you of the date of the sale.

-You are responsible for any outstanding debt that the car sale does not cover.
+You are responsible for any outstanding debt that the car sale doesn't cover.
 These costs include the remaining balance on the car loan, unpaid interest, towing fees, storage fees, auction fees, and other fees.
-If the auction sale doesn’t pay for all of those costs, the lender can sue you for the leftover amount (the deficiency) and receive a judgment for the deficiency.
+If the auction sale doesn’t pay for all of those costs, the lender can take legal action to try to collect the leftover amount (the deficiency) and receive a judgment for the deficiency.

 In many states, you can redeem the car by making a large payment to the lender or by reinstating the loan.
 This process is called redemption.
 States have different rules for redemption.
 You should make sure that you understand your state's specific rules before making any big payments.
 You should also be realistic about the decision to redeem.
 If you still can't afford the car payments, reinstating the loan might put you in another stressful financial situation.